Shooting professional quality photography and video is tricky enough as it is, but what if you only have your iPhone? Then what do you do?

-The first thing you need to turn your iPhone into a professional video rig is a good quality case, specifically something that works with other equipment, can be mounted onto a tripod, and has a durable structure – after all, you don't want to drop your iPhone mid-video and have it shatter.
+The first thing you need to turn your iPhone into a professional video or photography rig is a good quality case, specifically something that works with other equipment, can be mounted onto a tripod, and has a durable structure – after all, you don't want to drop your iPhone mid-video and have it shatter.

 There's a wide range of cases to pick from, but cases such as the Beastgrip Pro work with virtually any camera phone and is a must-own if you're serious about iPhone videography.